Be the first to know

 - Result.
 Describe the outcome of your actions and don’t be shy about taking credit for your behavior.
 What did you accomplish?
 What did you learn?
 Make sure your answer contains multiple positive results.

-Regardless of the candidates’ technique, it’s important not to make them feel rushed — you want to hear their best answers, so make them feel comfortable.
+Regardless of the candidates’ technique, it’s important not to make them feel rushed — you want to hear their best answers, so make them feel comfortable so that they can have a good candidate experience.
+By learning how to prepare for an interview like this and doing your own interview preparation prior to meeting with the candidate, you’re not only setting yourself up for success but the candidate as well.

 In behavioral interviews, an employer is looking for specific skills and asks questions that get at how you did behave in a situation, as opposed to how you would behave.
 How have you handled challenging situations in the past?

-To get you started, here are some examples of questions to ask in important areas like problem-solving, communication, and giving and receiving feedback:
+To get you started, here are some example questions for how to conduct an interview based on behavior.
+Make sure to cover important areas like problem-solving, communication, and giving and receiving feedback:

 - Share a situation when you saw room for improvement in your organization.
 How did you go about it?